DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

 All DataGrid plugins consist of core plugins.

-Each core plugin component has some unique behavior.
-See details: [DevExtreme React Core](../dx-react-core/README.md)
+Each core plugin component has unique behavior.
+See details here: [DevExtreme React Core](../dx-react-core/README.md)

-That is why the order of plugins is important.
-For example, if data processing is based on some state, it should be linked after the appropriate state plugin.
+That is why the order of the plugins is important.
+For example, if data processing is based on some state, it should be linked after an appropriate state plugin.
 See the following example:

 ```js